Neurosis Vs. Psychosis: Comparing These Mental Health Symptoms

 • Postpartum psychosis

-In some cases, a single psychotic episode may occur for reasons like grief, sleep deprivation, and stress.
-Psychosis is usually considered a crisis, so reaching out to crisis services can be crucial when an episode occurs.
+In some cases, a single psychotic episode and other mental health symptoms may occur for reasons like grief, sleep deprivation, stress, and other environmental factors.
+Psychosis is usually considered a crisis, so reaching out to crisis services can be crucial when an episode occurs or when early warning signs of an imminent episode appear.

-How to find support and treatment for neurosis and psychosis disorder
+How to find support and treatment for neurosis or psychosis disorder

 Treatment for psychosis and neurosis can be similar, although psychosis is often considered more severe due to the disconnect from reality.
 Below are a few treatment options to consider.